savob/savobajic.ca/content/projects/personal/clock.md

 <figure>
 <img src="/images/clock-cascade-test.jpg">
-<figcaption>Fig. 3 - Cascading counters test.
+<figcaption>Cascading counters test.
 Note the additional counter at the bottom of the breadboard connected to the other (second chip from the top) and the AND gate between them</figcaption>
 </figure>

 ### Signal Generator